ARM-software/Arm-2D/tools/README.md

 - Support popular image formats, e.g. PNG, JPG, JPEG, BMP etc.
 - Output formats:
-  - RGB565 with an optional alpha-mask
+  - RGB565 with an optional alpha-mask (A2, A4 and A8)
   - RGBA8888 with alpha-masks, one in a separate alpha-mask and the other in `ARM_2D_CHANNEL_8in32` format.
 - Support resize before conversion
 - Support rotation before conversion